Editorial Standards

 Here is a simple flow you can reuse every quarter:

-• Test the trigger.
-If expected tax after credits and withholding is 1,000 or more, the entity generally needs to make estimated payments.
+- Test the trigger.
+If expected tax after credits and withholding is $1,000 or more AND withholding/credits will not cover the smaller of 90% of current-year tax or 100% of prior-year tax (110% if prior-year AGI exceeded $150,000), the entity needs to make estimated payments.

 A quick annualization scenario